 You can also make your own decorators, exactly the way @admin() and @direct() work.
 You may, for example... change the behaviour of a command if your brain contains a certain bit of data, or if the first letter of the nick is a "Z"... you see?... no. limit.

-A few more examples will probably appear in the samples directory.
-Stay tuned!
+A few examples are available in the samples directory.
+Good cmdbot-ing!